CathRB/crb-final-project/README.md

 ## Summary

-This app is a plant browser and a user's plant library.
-Browser section can be use without registration and give you acces to plant informations from Trefle API.
-Logged user have acces to the special feature My Garden.
-In this section you can store plant, have access to plant information with recommended care and set your own plant data and care parameters.
+This website is a plant browser and a user's plant library.
+Browser section can be use without registration and give you access to plant information from Trefle API.
+Logged user can use the special feature My Garden.
+In this section you can store plant, get plant information with recommended care and set your own plant data and care parameters.
 You also have acces to a task reminder for water and fertilizer.

 ## Features
--Plant Browser
+- Plant Browser
--Access to plant informations
+- Access to plant information
--Create your own library
+- Create your own library
--Access to recommended care
+- Access to recommended care
--Option to store personal data and care settings
+- Option to store personal data and care settings
--Task reminder for water and fertilizer
+- Task reminder for water and fertilizer

 ## API